havvanilsuoz/polimi_fintech/README.md

 # FINTECH: Career Simulation - Polimi

-This repository is created for Polimi's "FINTECH: Career Simulation" project.
+This repository is created for Polimi's "FINTECH: Career Simulation" challenge.

+You can access the notebook [here](data/genai_challenge.ipynb).

 ### Metadata Column Descriptions